RedPenguin101/Notes_Clojure/markdownify/notes.md

 So you need to create the 'app' in both main and index.html

 Then you need to call mount! in you main! and reload!

+Use defonce for reagent atom so it won't redef when you reload